 Dori Durbin grew up most of her life in a small town in Michigan.
 After earning a BA in English and a secondary teaching certification, Dori taught high and middle school English and Science classes for ten years.
-She obtained her Master of Arts degree in Social work with an emphasis on Community Services.
+She obtained her Master of Arts degree in Human Services specializing in Schools & Communities.

 After an illness, she switched gears and began her career as an certified personal trainer and fitness instructor.
 She also began to pursue her passion of being and artist and author.
 She currently still lives in Michigan with her amazingly smart and talented family: husband, son, daughter, three pleasantly pampered indoor cats, and her old Great Dane.